Clean Air Bill

 Overview

 The Clean Air Bill aims to improve air quality in England and Wales by setting stricter vehicle emission standards, increasing monitoring of pollution levels, and promoting sustainable transport options.
-It introduces penalties for tampering with emission-control devices and empowers local authorities to implement measures like low-emission zones.
+It introduces penalties for tampering with emission-reducing devices and empowers local authorities to create low-emission zones.

 Description